+It is possible to use DIPFIT to fit MEG components.
 This other section of the tutorial contains more details on using EEGLAB to process MEG data.

 Like other EEGLAB functions, DIPFIT functions are standalone and may also be called from the command line.
 Note that whenever you call some of the DIPFIT menu items from EEGLAB, a text command is stored in the EEGLAB history as for any other EEGLAB menu item.
 The two DIPFIT menu items that generate an EEGLAB history command that can be re-used in batch scripts are Tools → Locate dipoles using DIPFIT → Autofit and Tools → Locate dipoles using DIPFIT → Head model and settings.
 Type eegh on the MATLAB command line to view the command history.